Dr. Tony Jones Returns To ‘General Hospital’ For A Brief Family Visit & Fans Are Left Wanting More

 “I am watching him right now and crying all the way through it,” wrote one General Hospital fan of Maule’s scenes.

-“I never knew how much I needed these Tony/Lucas scenes until now,” admitted another GH viewer.
+“I never knew how much I needed these Tony/Lucas scenes until now,” admitted another General Hospital viewer.

 Wow.
 This conversation with Lucas and his father, Tony… it's the First time that I've really comprehended what he stands to Lose with this Nelle lie!!! ????????
 Poor Lucas & Wiley. #GH